 How Vocal Abuse Effects Vocal Tone:

-An abused voice will never have as beautiful of a vocal tone as a healthy voice, assuming all else is equal.
-Thus, it's important to learn healthy vocal habits as early as possible in your vocal training.
-What constitutes vocal abuse? - A glottal stroke, sometimes referred to as "vocal fry."
+It's important to learn healthy vocal habits as early as possible in your vocal training.
+What constitutes vocal abuse? - A glottal stroke, sometimes referred to as "vocal fry" or "glottal fry".
 It is an act of vocal cords hitting each other in a harsh and abusive way.
 A series of glottal stokes will result in temporary hoarseness and sometimes a vocal injury.
 Overtime, this kind of abuse leads to vocal nodules, cysts, polyps.
 If you have vocal nodules or frequent hoarseness, it's likely that you have a habit of glottal stoking.
 If you have vocal nodules, you don't need to have a surgery.
 I teach my students with vocal nodules how to sing and speak in a healthy way.
 Vocal nodules usually dissolve in 4-6 months, in most cases.

 I hope this information answered some of your questions. - Irina Fields, Vocal Coach of "Beautiful Voice NYC"